ankit-rathi/Decision-Intelligence-Engine/chapters/03_The_Decision_Intelligence_Loop.md

 ---

-## Example Section — Product Recommendation Systems in E-Commerce
+## Example — Product Recommendation Systems in E-Commerce

 * An e-commerce platform collects observations about how users interact with its website.
 * Events such as page views, searches, product clicks, and purchases generate data about customer behavior.